jeongwoo1213/jeongwoo1213.github.io/_news/announcement_1.md

 related_posts: false
 ---

-One paper accepted to NeurIPS 2025 :tada:&nbsp;See you in San Diego!
+One paper, [AccuQuant](https://github.com/cvlab-yonsei/projects/AccuQuant), has been accepted to NeurIPS 2025. :tada:&nbsp;&nbsp;See you in San Diego!